Information for New Clients

 Gift Certificates and gift cards are not returnable or transferable and cannot be used to purchase another gift certificate or card

 Other Stuff .
 We have bottled water, soft drinks, light and dark coffee, teas and individually packaged snacks available complimentary.
 Secure WIFI too.
 Our restrooms are single user, unisex and we're LGBTQ friendly.
 The parking lot and the entire salon is wheelchair accessible.
-We don't serve wine or other alcohol (it's a long story involving people that don't like to be told they've had enough).
+We don't serve wine or other alcohol (it's a long story involving people that don't like to be told they've had too much to drive).
 If there's something you need that we don't provide, (other than booze), let us know and we'll try our best to make it happen.